digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ## Testing the Digital Mobius Setup

-To test the Digital Mobius setup, we disconnect one or more of the cluster nodes.
+To test the `Digital Mobius` setup, we `disconnect` one or more of the cluster nodes.
 In order to achieve this, you kill the `kubelet` service from the corresponding worker node(s) using [doks-debug](https://github.com/digitalocean/doks-debug).
-Essentially what it does is to create some `debug` pods which run containers in `privileged` mode.
-Then, use `kubectl exec` to execute commands in one of the running containers and get access to the worker node system services.
+Essentially what it does is to create some `debug` Pods which run containers in `privileged` mode.
+Then, use `kubectl exec` to execute commands in one of the running containers and get access to the worker node `system services`.
 You can find more details on the [doks-debug](https://github.com/digitalocean/doks-debug) project page.

 ### Deploying a Debug Pod